-Annual FCC CPNI Certification Due by March 1, 2015; Potential Title II Reclassification Could Soon Expand CPNI Obligations to Broadband
+Annual FCC CPNI Certification Due by March 1, 2016; Upcoming Open Internet Rules Will Soon Expand CPNI-Type Obligations to Broadband

-This is to remind our clients that, pursuant to 47 U.S.C. § 222(c), the Federal Communications Commission (FCC) requires every telecommunications and interconnected VoIP service provider (including wireless, cable telephony, and even paging and calling card providers) to execute and file an annual officer certification that it is in compliance with the FCC's Customer Proprietary Network Information (CPNI) regulations.
-The annual certification for calendar year 2014 must be filed with the FCC by March 1, 2015.
-The FCC has taken aggressive enforcement actions in this area against thousands of providers for a mere failure to file this annual certification, with penalties of up to $100,000.
-Moreover, this past September, Verizon agreed to pay $7.4 million to settle an FCC action arising from a failure to send CPNI “opt-out” notices to new customers.
+This is to remind our clients that the Federal Communications Commission’s (FCC) rules require every telecommunications and interconnected VoIP service provider (including wireless, cable telephony, and even paging and calling card providers) to execute and file an annual officer certification that it is in compliance with the FCC's Customer Proprietary Network Information (CPNI) regulations.
+The annual certification for calendar year 2015 must be filed with the FCC by March 1, 2016.
+The FCC just issued its annual CPNI “Enforcement Advisory,” admonishing service providers that it has taken aggressive enforcement actions in this area against thousands of providers for a mere failure to file this annual certification, and has imposed penalties of up to $25 million for failures to comply with the CPNI rules.

-The FCC issued its annual Enforcement Advisory this week, reminding service providers that their CPNI certifications must filed by March 1, 2015.
-This is in addition to other periodic reminders to service providers that failure to comply with the CPNI rules or to file the required annual certification on time could subject violators to penalties in the millions of dollars.
+The FCC has periodically reminded service providers that failure to comply with the CPNI rules or timely file the required annual certification could subject violators to penalties in the millions of dollars.

-As a refresher, following is a brief overview of key elements of the FCC's CPNI annual certification requirements.
-Note that all of this information must pertain to the past calendar year (2014):
+As a refresher, the following is a brief overview of key elements of the FCC's CPNI annual certification requirements.
+Note that all of this information must pertain to the past calendar year (2015):

 - An officer of the company must sign the compliance certificate;

 - The officer must affirmatively state in the certification that s/he has personal knowledge that the company has established operating procedures that are adequate to ensure compliance with the CPNI rules;